Disc herniation: Surgery

 When different forms of surgical treatments including (discetomy, microdiscectomy, and chemonucleolysis) were compared evidence was suggestive rather than conclusive.
 A Cochrane review from 2007 reported: "surgical discectomy for carefully selected patients with sciatica due to a prolapsed lumbar disc appears to provide faster relief from the acute attack than non‐surgical management.
 However, any positive or negative effects on the lifetime natural history of the underlying disc disease are unclear.
 Microdiscectomy gives broadly comparable results to standard discectomy.
 There is insufficient evidence on other surgical techniques to draw firm conclusions."
 Regarding the role of surgery for failed medical therapy in people without a significant neurological deficit, a Cochrane review concluded that "limited evidence is now available to support some aspects of surgical practice".

-Following surgery, rehabilitation programmes are often implemented.
-There is wide variation in what these programmes entail.
-A Cochrane review found low- to very low-quality evidence that patients who participated in high-intensity exercise programmes had slightly less short term pain and disability compared to low-intensity exercise programmes.
-There was no difference between supervised and home exercise programmes.
+Following surgery, rehabilitation programs are often implemented.
+There is wide variation in what these programs entail.
+A Cochrane review found low- to very low-quality evidence that patients who participated in high-intensity exercise programs had slightly less short term pain and disability compared to low-intensity exercise programs.
+There was no difference between supervised and home exercise programs.